ruslanabdraev/FrontCamp/README.md

 9) Styling is not the requirement for this task, but it will be an additional bonus;
 10) You're not allowed to use any framework :)
 11) Add attribution link, remember, you promised!

+## Design Patterns
+5 stars => All for 4 stars + learn and implement architectural pattern MV*/Redux/Flux on you choice in the app;
+4 stars => All for 3 stars + Implement one behavioral pattern;
+3 stars => All for 2 stars + Implement one structural pattern;
+1-2 stars => Implement one creational pattern;